-There will be no increase to base electric and natural gas rates through 2020 if a proposal we filed with the Public Service Commission of Wisconsin (PSCW) is approved.
+There is no increase to base electric and natural gas rates through 2020.

 To maintain rates at 2017 levels, we reduced our operational and fuel costs.

 - Base rates cover our basic infrastructure, like operation and maintenance of power plants, power lines and substations for supplying electricity.

 - Base rates cover pipelines and gate stations for supplying natural gas.